vonovak/react-navigation-header-buttons/README.md

 This is a React context provider needed for `overflowMenuPressHandlerDropdownMenu` to work.
 If you're not using `overflowMenuPressHandlerDropdownMenu` then you don't need it.
 By default, you need to wrap your root component with it.

-On Android, `OverflowMenuProvider` accepts an optional `spaceAboveMenu` prop, which can be used to set the distance between the top of the screen and the top of the overflow menu.
+`OverflowMenuProvider` accepts an optional `spaceAboveMenu` prop, which can be used to set the distance between the top of the screen and the top of the overflow menu.

 #### `HeaderButton`